L480/check-entra-id-sp-expiration/README.md

 Checks for expiring Entra ID service principal secrets.

-The GitHub action fails if secrets are found that are about to expire (by default within the next [60 days](.github/workflows/check-sp-expiration.yml#L34)).
+The [GitHub Actions workflow](https://github.com/L480/check-entra-id-sp-expiration/actions/workflows/check-sp-expiration.yml) fails if secrets are found that are about to expire (by default within the next [60 days](.github/workflows/check-sp-expiration.yml#L34)).

 ## Setup